BERLIN, Germany | WINTER 2022

 - Visit to and guided tour of Sachsenhausen Concentration Camp

-An optional 3-day, 2-night excursion to Prague is available, including round-trip train tickets, accommodation in a centrally located hostel in multi-bedded rooms with daily breakfast, guided walking tour of Prague with entrance to Prague Castle, Jewish Quarter walking tour and traditional Czech group dinner for $495.
+An optional three-day, two-night excursion to the Baltic Sea is available, including round-trip train tickets, accommodation in a centrally located hostel in multi-bedded rooms with daily breakfast and dinner, and guided walking tours and museum entrances in Stralsund and Rügen for $395.
 A minimum of 10 students must participate for the excursion to be offered.

-Travel passes for use on the buses, trams, S-Bahn and U-Bahn trains in Zones A & B are included for the duration of the program.
+All students will receive a travel pass good for unlimited use on the buses, trams, S-Bahn and U-Bahn trains in zones A & B in downtown Berlin.

 INCLUDED IN THE COST

-- Weekly program of cultural activities such as a boat cruise, opera tickets, a sporting event, museum visits, a street art workshop and walking tour.
+- Weekly program of free and subsidized cultural activities such as a “Kaffee und Kuchen” boat cruise along the River Spree, opera tickets, a sporting event, museum visits, a street art workshop and walking tour

-- Half-day excursion to the Memorial and Museum of Sachsenhausen including round-trip transportation, entrance, and audio guides.
+- Half-day excursion to the Memorial and Museum of Sachsenhausen including entrance and private group tour

-- Access to the AIFS Student Center and Student Services staff for information, personal advising/counseling and 24-hour emergency contact service.
+- Services of the AIFS Program Coordinator for information, personal advising/counseling, and 24-hour emergency contact service

-- Student medical and program fee refund insurance policies.
+- Medical and program fee refund insurance policies

 NOT INCLUDED IN THE COST